arh-eu/gds-java-sdk/README.md

 We're including the change logs since `2.x.y` in this file as well.

+ - `2.2.0`
+   - The async client was still not always properly closed if a IO (network) error happened on the WebSocket server.
+     This could also lead to an unhandled `NullPointerException` while trying to close the client.
  - `2.1.0`
    - If an exception was thrown in the client, the websocket connection was not always properly closed.
 This got fixed.
    - Many typos and grammar mistakes throughout the documentation got fixed.